ncksllvn/portfolio/va.gov-front-end-build/readme.md

 ## Front-end builds were too slow
 _February, 2021_

-The duration of a front-end build is very important because the longer it takes, the longer a content editor has to wait in order to see their article changes (or other update to the website content) reflected on the website.
+The performance of a front-end build is very important because the longer it takes, the longer a content editor has to wait in order to see their article changes (or other update to the website content) reflected on the website.
 As more editors were onboarded and granted access to the VA.gov content management system (CMS), there became a large emphasis on the speed of a front-end build, because many of the new editors were accustomed to the typical experience of a CMS where a page request is served using data pulled from the database at the time of the request.
 As a static website, the architecture of VA.gov was quite different, but we hoped to satisy the editors through a rapid publishing process powered by a fast front-end build.

 ### What was the problem?
 To say that the front-end build was not fast enough to satisfy editors would be an understatement - __the front-end build was critically slow__.
 The major bottleneck occurred during a build step that fetched articles and other forms of content data from the VA.gov CMS.
 That build step alone regularly took upwards of 20 minutes, sometimes timing out entirely, causing the whole process to completely fail.
 With the current state of the front-end build, the website could no longer grow, and the roadmap required that the website grow exponentially starting as soon as possible.